tremor-rs/tremor-www-docs/course/overview/index.md

 Tremor has good UX.
 It doesnt <b>SUX</b> in many ways:

-- Define core processing logic in a proper language with editor support (no YAML!)
+- Define core processing logic in a proper language with editor support (no YAML!).
-- Informative errors -- doesn't barf stacktraces
+- Informative errors -- doesn't barf stacktraces.
 - Won't panic in production.
-Built in a [safe programming language](https://www.rust-lang.org/) ( mostly )
+Built in a [safe programming language](https://www.rust-lang.org/) (mostly).
-- Out-of-the-box support for multiple data sources
+- Out-of-the-box support for multiple data sources.
-- Reusable building blocks that can be composed flexibly for need at hand
+- Reusable building blocks that can be composed flexibly for need at hand.

 ---

 ## Productivity

-Tremor replaces an eclectic range of in-house, commercial off the shelf and open source tools with a single, easier to operate solution designed for very high usability in at scale production environments
+Tremor replaces an eclectic range of in-house, commercial, off-the-shelf and open-source tools with a single, easier-to-operate solution designed for very high usability in at-scale production environments

 ---